A version of this article appeared in the Spring 2017 issue of strategy+business.

 Every company’s strategy is unique — or should be — so its service design should be one-of-a-kind, too.
 For example, Starbucks, whose value proposition is to emulate a European café — a place to sit, sip, and stay — should not copy Dunkin’ Donuts, which wants to get you on your way because, after all, “America runs on Dunkin’.”
 Yet all good service design should follow five basic principles, which will help you shape service-design initiatives, evaluate proposals and programs, and, above all, bring coherence to your service strategy.

 1. The customer is always right — provided the customer is right for you.
 You have to decide which customers you want, and which you don’t.
 A customer who demands a level of service, a type of product, or a price that you aren’t willing to deliver is the wrong customer for you.
-Deciding which customers with whom you are willing to engage and what you are willing to do for them is a powerful exercise in defining your brand.
+Deciding which customers you are willing to engage with and what you are willing to do for them is a powerful exercise in defining your brand.

 4. Service design and delivery must be coherent across all platforms.
-Any place you choose to play, you have to play well.
+Wherever you choose to play, you have to play well.
 If you provide a fabulous customer experience in the store but your website frustrates customers, you will likely lose them.
 The task of managing services has become immeasurably harder as Web and mobile devices have multiplied the number of channels, touch points, and opportunities for interaction between companies and customers.
 This means more complexity, less control, more ways to make errors, and increased competition.
 It also means more ways for customers to find you and opportunities to woo, wow, and win them.

-The corollary is that partners that provide complementary services are as much a part of the service value chain as your own touch points, platforms, and channels.
+One corollary is that partners that provide complementary services are as much a part of the service value chain as your own touch points, platforms, and channels.
 Overcoming or compensating for flaws in your partners’ service design can be your single biggest challenge.

 Winning Customers’ Minds, Not Hearts